Soderberg Ranch Bunkhouse at Horsetooth Mountain Open Space, CO 2020

 Project Site Description & History

 Horsetooth Mountain Park is a stupendous and well-loved public resource less than 30 minutes from the college town of Fort Collins, CO.
 This park was owned by the Soderberg family until its sale to Larimer County in the mid-1980s.
 The Soderberg homestead, our project site, is in a prominent location near the reservoir.
-Watch spring roll in over Horsetooth Reservoir on this project!
+Watch the aspens turn over Horsetooth Reservoir on this project!
 Larimer County Natural Resources shares this history of settlement in the region:

 “Now partially submerged under Horsetooth Reservoir, the town of Stout was once the main community in the Horsetooth Valley.
 Swan Johnson came from Sweden after his fiancée died, first living in Pennsylvania and then settling in the Horsetooth Valley area on the 700-acre Lesher Ranch.
 Swan lived in a two-story stone ranch house with a white porch west of what is now Dixon Cove.
 Around the turn of the century, his niece Wilhelmina, her husband John Soderberg, and their first of what would eventually be 11 children moved in with him.
 The water for the house was piped from a spring ¼ mile away, and the house was heated with wood and coal.
 On Swans ranch there were two stone quarries where flagstone was removed and sent to Ft.
 Collins and Denver for sidewalks.
 Stone from the quarries was also used by John Soderberg in building the old Ft.
 Collins Library (now the Ft.
 Collins Museum).
 The Soderberg children worked at the quarry, blasting and splitting the stone into smaller pieces.
 The quarries closed in the late 1930’s or early 40’s.
 The Horsetooth Valley also boasted gold and silver prospecting (though nothing substantial was ever found), cattle ranching, and agriculture activity (alfalfa, grain, hay, wheat, and corn).”